mrjohannchang/fz.sh/README.md

 # fz

-A shell plugin that has fuzzy search tab completion, lets you easy to jump around among your historical directories.
+A shell plugin that seamlessly adds fuzzy search tab completion feature to z, lets you easy to jump around among your historical directories.
+Not any additional key binding is needed.
 Currently supports Bash and zsh.

 * [Demo](#demo)
 * [Installation](#installation)